 First, it takes time, money, and effort to get politically engaged.
-But, being few in number, the members of a special interest group typically find it easier than large, diffuse interests to organize for political action.28 them to steer committee outcomes to their benefit.31
+But, being few in number, the members of a special interest group typically find it easier than large, diffuse interests to organize for political action.28

 Second, such groups tend to be well informed about their industry.
 Often, they are able to capitalize on voter ignorance and irrationality29 or to use their superior knowledge of the industry to dominate the regulatory process, or both.30